💹Performance tuning

 RPC_URL

 Jupiter needs a normal rpc to read a few things.
 In addition, if you do not provide a YELLOWSTONE_URL, the bot will run Jupiter API in pull mode, which means it will make a huge amount of requests every few seconds.
-This can be a huge amount for some RPC, and you will see Jupiter crash or too many requests error if you set JUPITER_TOKEN_COUNT to be too high.
+This can be a huge amount for some RPC, and you will see Jupiter crash or too many requests error if you have too many intermedium mints.

 USE_DIRECT_ROUTE_ONLY